 Head to the right side of the castle and get Cid's lackeys to install the hook on your airship.

 Fly north to Mt.Hobs, pick up the hovercraft, fly northwest to Eblan, and finally take the hovercraft west to the cave.

 Make your way through the first room of the cave until you enter the "town".
 Enter the weapon and armor shop (second door from the right).

 Continue through the cave until you meet up with Edge, making sure to pick up the two Elixir chests on the way if you are using the safe route.
-(When you return to the first room after the town, they are the two chests in the secret passage.)
+(When you return to the first room after the town after visiting the second, they are the two chests in the secret passage.)

 Equipping Cecil here is primarily done to remove the Dwarf (axe), which would cause problems in the next boss battle if left equipped.
 Your step route may instead direct you to keep it on until just before Edge's parents instead.
 Either way, it must come off before that battle, unless you want to lose 10 seconds.